Quicr/quicr-protocol-spec/moq-proto.md

 ```

 The `ORIGIN` field identifies the Origin server for which this
-subscrption is targetted. `SUBSCRIPTION_ID` is a randomly chosen
+subscription is targeted. `SUBSCRIPTION_ID` is a randomly chosen
 to identify the subscription by a given client and is
 local to the client's session. `NAMES` identify the fully formed
-names or wildcarded names along with the approporiate bitmask length.
+names or wildcard names along with the appropriate bitmask length.

 The `INTENT` field specifies how the Relay should provided the
 named objects to the client.
 Following options are defined for